francescofraternali/ACES/README.md

 ![WSN](img/Figure_1.PNG)

-ACES can run in any computational unit that can converge in one day.
-Therefore, ACES is preferrable to be run in a base station (i.e. Raspberry PI), local server, or cloud.

 In this example, we use ACES with Pible, our custom battery-free mote for perpetual indoor BLE applications.
 Pible uses a solar panel to gather energy from the environment and a supercapacitor to store it.
 It can be used for general indoor building applications as it embeds a variety of sensors: light, temperature, humidity, PIR, reed switch, pressure, accelerometer, gyroscope, and microphone.
+We run ACES in our local server, but it can run in a base station (i.e. Raspberry PI) or in the cloud.

 **How to:**
 Run Main_Sim.py to start ACES.
 The system will initially look for an existing Q-Table inside the folder Q_tables.
 If not found, it will calculate a new Q_Table from scratch.